MOTIVAIT

 When did you join Motivait?

-Describe what you do in under 5 words
+Describe what you do in a couple of words:

 What part of your job do you love the most?